BitNinja01/golf-cartographer/README.md

 **Easily create golf yardage books using OpenStreetMap data in Inkscape**

+*DISCLAIMER* - While I am able to write Python, I used this project to learn more about Claude Code and AI-based workflows.
+All code in this repo was written with Claude Code, I simply guided it.

 Golf Cartographer (GC) was born from my desire to optimize the time I was spending creating yardage books manually in Inkscape.
 No more hours of manual layer organization, positioning, and PDF arrangements.
 GC takes a previously 15-20 hour long process, and automates it into a ~1.5 hour process.

 <!-- IMAGE OF FINAL YARDAGE BOOK -->